3 Useless Beauty Gadgets + Our Tried-and-True Recommendations

 Sure, physically stretching and taping your skin will give your neck a temporarily tighter, smoother look—but at what cost?
 Body tape is a common go-to in the world of galas and red carpet events, but it’s a one-night luxury for a reason—and that reason is discomfort.
 In addition to the skin irritation caused by the tape itself, the pulling and tightness aren’t exactly comfortable for more than a little while at a time.
 Not only that, but overuse could lead to the development of new wrinkling at the base of your neck.

 What to do instead: Ultherapy skin tightening is a fantastic non-surgical option for treating lax skin on the neck.
 For crepiness or fine lines, skin resurfacing with a laser treatment—or a topical option such as a chemical peel—can give your neck a smoother, more firm appearance.

 Don’t settle for gimmicks when expert care is right around the corner here in Fort Worth

 Unfortunately, the beauty market is flooded with useless products and devices manufactured by companies hoping to take advantage of the insecurities we all face (and make a quick buck in the process).
 In addition to potentially spending money on a product that simply doesn’t work, you could also be putting your health in harm’s way.

 There are truly remarkable, clinically proven options that are safe to use and provide noticeable results.
-Here at Kalos Medical Spa, Dr. Emily Kirby investigates all new products and technologies to ensure we are offering our patients safe, effective solutions.
+Here at Kalos Medical Spa, board certified plastic surgeon Dr. Emily Kirby investigates all new products and technologies to ensure we are offering our patients safe, effective solutions.